Ishmael Noko: Biography

 Born on 29 October 1943 in then Rhodesia (now Zimbabwe), Noko received his primary and high-school education locally.
 He pursued his theological studies at the University of South Africa in Pretoria, and at the University of Zululand.
 He completed his Bachelor of Arts degree in 1971, majoring in systematic theology, church history and biblical studies.

 After his ordination in 1972, he studied for a Master's degree at the Lutheran Theological Seminary, Saskatoon, Saskatchewan, Canada, and completed in 1974 with a thesis on "Communion of Saints from the African Perspective."

 From 1974 until 1977, Noko studied at McGill University in Quebec and earned his Ph.D. with a doctoral thesis entitled "The Concept of God in Black Theology: An Appreciation of God as Liberator and Reconciler."

-During his studies in Canada, Noko worked as a parish pastor and university lecturer.
+During his studies in Canada, Noko worked as a university lecturer, as well as a parish pastor at Good Shepherd Lutheran Church in Saint-Lambert, QC.
 In late 1977, he accepted a lectureship at the University of Botswana where, two years later, he was appointed head of the Department of Theology/Religious Studies.
 He also served for three years as Dean of the Faculty of Humanities.

 In 2018 Noko was awarded the UC Distinguished Professorship in Peace Studies from the University of Cambodia for promoting peace and development and for striving to improve the quality of life of citizens around the world.